 4. TDS on Salary: How Employers Calculate It

 Salary TDS is deducted by employers under Section 192 every month based on the employee's estimated annual tax liability.
-The employer calculates the projected full-year income (including all components of salary), deducts estimated eligible deductions and exemptions declared by the employee (80C investments, HRA, LTA, 80D, and so on), applies the applicable slab rates, and divides the resulting annual tax by 12 to arrive at the monthly TDS amount.
+The employer calculates the projected full-year income (including all components of salary), deducts estimated eligible deductions and exemptions declared by the employee (80C investments, HRA, LTA, 80D, and so on), applies the applicable slab rates, and divides the resulting annual tax by 12 to arrive at the monthly TDS amount shown on your payslip - from April 2026, this is deducted under Section 392 of the Income Tax Act 2025, not the old Section 192.
+When evaluating two job offers, this means the TDS burden differs for each offer based on its CTC, basic salary percentage, city, and HRA structure - making the monthly in-hand comparison more complex than a simple CTC division.

 Why salary TDS changes during the year